 There are two types of lightning damage claims.
-One is from physical damage caused by lightning (e.g. hole in a building), and the other is from indirect damage caused by another factor, such as wind.
+One is from physical damage caused by lightning (e.g., a hole in a building), and the other is indirect damage caused by another factor, such as wind.

-When you are filing a claim for any type of damage from lightning strikes, you are going to need to work with the insurance adjuster to file your claim.
-Ask your insurance company to give you a list of all the direct and indirect damages that were caused by the lightning strikes in your area.
+When you are filing a claim for any type of damage from lightning strikes, you will need to work with the insurance adjuster to file your claim.
+Ask your insurance company to give you a list of all the direct and indirect damages caused by the lightning strikes in your area.

-Now, when you have the list of damages that were caused by the lightning strikes in your area, you will need to determine which damages are going to be covered by your lightning damage insurance claim.
-Most likely, you are not going to be able to get coverage for items such as your cookware, clothing, dishes, or other household items.
+Now, when you have the list of damages caused by the lightning strikes in your area, you will need to determine which damages will be covered by your lightning damage insurance claim.
+Most likely, you will not be able to get coverage for items such as your cookware, clothing, dishes, or other household items.
 However, some insurance companies do offer this coverage, and in some cases, you may even qualify for additional coverage to include these items.

-Hope Public Adjusters can help you with the process, and make sure that you recover all damages that you are eligible for under your insurance policy.
-Remember that the insurance company will focus on limiting their final payment to you, so if you do not specifically include fixtures or goods that are covered, it is highly unlikely they will suggest that you claim them.
+Hope Public Adjusters can help you with the process and make sure that you recover all damages you are eligible for under your insurance policy.
+Remember that the insurance company will focus on limiting their final payment to you, so if you do not specifically include fixtures or covered goods, it is doubtful they will suggest that you claim them.

 Filing a Claim

-Now, once you have determined which items are going to be covered in your lightning damage insurance claim, you are going to need to find out about filing a claim.
+Now, once you have determined which items will be covered in your lightning damage insurance claim, you will need to find out about filing a claim.
 If your property was struck by lightning, you should make an appointment to get a lightning inspection of your home.

 As an adjuster, we can be assigned to your claim.
 We will visit your home to assess the damages.
 While our lightning damage insurance claim adjuster is assessing the damages, you can also make arrangements to pay your home repair or replacement costs in a lump sum.

 When lightning damage insurance claims are submitted to the insurance company, they will usually inspect your home first.
 Then, they will request photographs of your home and surrounding areas for proof of damage.
-If they are unable to locate any damages, they will then request an estimate of your property’s potential damages based on the observed conditions.
+If they cannot locate any damages, they will then request an estimate of your property’s potential damages based on the observed conditions.

-They will ask you for any other necessary documents relating to the lightning damage claim, including copies of repair estimates or replacements, and pictures of the damaged areas.
+They will ask you for any necessary documents relating to the lightning damage claim, including copies of repair estimates or replacements and pictures of the damaged areas.
 The adjuster will then give you a time period to pay or replacement costs based on their investigation.